Naveen Jindal: Polo

-Naveen Jindal is a long-time polo player and serves as the Captain and Patron of the Jindal Panther Polo Team.
+Naveen Jindal is a long-time polo player and is the Captain and Patron of the Jindal Panther Polo Team.
 He began playing polo in his youth and established his own team in 1995.
 His team has participated in and won various tournaments, including the Indian Open, Indian Masters, Maharaja Hari Singh Memorial Cup, and the Bhopal Pataudi Cup.
 In an interview with *Mint*, Jindal spoke about his early interest in horse riding and how he developed a passion for polo after joining the President’s Estate Polo Club.

 Shooting

 Jindal is also a skeet shooter and has represented India at international shooting events.
 He competed at the 2002 Asian Games held in Busan, South Korea, and captained the Indian shooting team that won a silver medal in the South Asian Federation (SAF) Games in 2004, held in Islamabad, Pakistan.

 In 2007, he won a gold medal in the team skeet event at the Singapore Open Shooting Championship.
 He was also part of the Haryana shooting team that won a gold medal at the 54th National Shooting Championship (Big Bore) in the civilian category held in Gurgaon in May 2011.